fossasia/loklak_wp_plugins/wp-content/plugins/amazon-web-services/CONTRIBUTING.md

 ## Making Changes

-* Fork the repository on GitHub
+* Fork the repository on GitHub.
-* From the `develop` branch on your forked repository, create a new branch and make your changes
+* From the `master` branch on your forked repository, create a new branch and make your changes.
   * It is suggested that your new branch use a name that briefly describes the feature or issue.
-  * Ensure you stick to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards)
+  * Ensure you stick to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).
-* When committing, use a [well-formed](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) [commit](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) [message](http://who-t.blogspot.com/2009/12/on-commit-messages.html)
+* When committing, use a [well-formed](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) [commit](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) [message](http://who-t.blogspot.com/2009/12/on-commit-messages.html).
-* Push the changes to your fork and submit a pull request to the `develop` branch of the plugin's repository
+* Push the changes to your fork and submit a pull request to the `master` branch of the plugin's repository.
+* We appreciate any pull requests, however, as development on this plugin actually takes place in private repo, no PRs will be merged here.
+Although we will give props for code that gets released.

 ## Code Documentation